Monday & Wednesday

 2nd Period

-Exploring Creation with Physics, 2nd edition, by Dr. Jay Wile
+Exploring Creation with Physics; 2nd edition, by Dr. Jay Wile

 ISBN: 10-1932012427

-Class Supplies: 3 RIng Binder with 5 Tab Dividers
+Class Supplies: 3-RIng Binder with 5 Tab Dividers

-Copyright © 2025 Burge Terrace Home Educators - All Rights Reserved.
+Copyright ©2026 Burge Terrace Home Educators - All Rights Reserved.

-A ministry of Burge Terrace Baptist Church
+ministry of Burge Terrace Baptist Church

 WEbSite Design & Management Puchay & Co.